 In addition to writing cookbooks, Dana Jacobi writes the nationally syndicated column “Something Different,” and has been featured in a number of national publications including Cooking Light, Eating Well and The New York Times.
-Her healthy approach to cooking has been endorsed by American Institute for Cancer Research and her work published in Diabetic Gourmet Magazine, Vegetarian Times and Prevention.
+Her healthy approach to cooking has been endorsed by American Institute for Cancer Research and her work was published in Diabetic Gourmet Magazine, Vegetarian Times and Prevention.

 Slow Cooking for Two – Cynthia Graubart

 Here’s what we’ve all been looking for!
 Slow cooker recipes of all types!
 It’s great for those with limited cooking facilities or abilities, hot weather or if your only wish is to have dinner cook itself.

 The ingredients are basic while still being whole foods and it even has entries that will make two different recipes in the same pot at the same time!
 Click here to see a preview.